MosaSaleh/MosaSaleh/README.md

 - 🌱 I’m currently learning **Data Structure**

-- 👨‍💻 You can now more thung about me by <a href="https://mosasaleh.netlify.app/">Portfolio<a>
+- 👨‍💻 You can find more thing about me by <a href="https://mosasaleh.netlify.app/">Portfolio<a>

 - 💬 Ask me about **react , redux , node.js .**